Workshopshed/AutoStep.VsCode/README.md

  - Run the ./build.ps1 script (in debug build mode)
  - Launch the VSCode debug instance with the extension loaded.
+ - When the language server starts, it will automatically attempt to run a debugger (``Debugger.Launch``), to give you an option to attach to it.

 Take a look at the VS Code docs on debugging extensions for more details.